Save More For the Future

 Transaction Limitations.
 After your account is opened you may make withdrawals subject to the early withdrawal penalties stated below.

 Maturity.
-Your account will mature as stated on your Certificate of Deposit or Renewal Notice.
+Your account will mature as stated on your Share Certificate or Renewal Notice.

 Early Withdrawal Penalty.
 We may impose a penalty if you withdraw from your account before the maturity date.